ojkelly/yarn.build/readme.md

 # yarn.build

-> **Note** gold.build — a next-gen build tool and CICD platform on a serverless supercomputer
->
-> **I'm working on [Gold](https://gold.build) the successor to yarn.build**.
-It builds on the features of yarn.build, including zero-config for common setups, polyglot language support, and massive parralelisation of the build via a CICD platform designed from the ground up around a next-generation build tool.
->
-> **I'm looking for early users to help test and refine it**, if that's you [sign up to the waitlist](https://gold.build) and I'll let you know when the first release is ready.
->
-> After too much frusteration of trying to fit a build tool into a CICD pipeline, I've decided to try to fix the problem properly.
->
-> I'm still accepting patches for yarn.build.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/6b14fc77-846f-4035-944a-ff1c7843b70d/deploy-status)](https://app.netlify.com/sites/loving-wing-5cc62e/deploys)

 yarn.BUILD is a plugin for [Yarn 4 (berry)](https://github.com/yarnpkg/berry).
 It uses your dependency graph to build just whats needed, when it's needed.
 You can setup a monorepo with a few backend packages, a server package, maybe a graphQL schema package, and a frontend package.
 And build it all, in the order it's needed.
 Then, only rebuild when something changes.